All Episodes

 Does that sound cold-hearted, mean-spirited, extreme?

-It'll be said it's cold-hearted, means.
+It'll be said it's cold-hearted, mean-spirited.

 We have a soundbite here from F. Chuck Todd.

-And he was on Meet the Press, the show NBC Wished That Stewart would have hosted.
+And he was on Meet the Press, the show NBC wished that Stewart would have hosted.

-To the media, the only thing relevant here is how any of this affects Democrats in November.
+The only thing relevant here is how any of this affects Democrats in November.

-One of the reasons why I think Republicans are going to this uh issue is they want to keep nationalizing the elections.
+One of the reasons why I think Republicans are going to this issue is they want to keep nationalizing the elections.

 The more nationalized they are, the better for Republicans.